openwallet-foundation-labs/vc-api/apps/vc-api/docs/tutorials/resident-card-tutorial.md

 #### [Authority portal] Configure the credential issuance exchange

-The authority portal needs to configure the parameters of the parameters of the permanent resident card issuance exchange.
+The authority portal needs to configure the parameters of the permanent resident card issuance exchange by sending an [Exchange Definition](../exchanges.md#exchange-definitions).
 To do this, navigate to the `Vc Api Controller create Exchange` under `vc-api/exchanges` and send with the json below.

 For the [exchanges documentation](../exchanges.md#mediated-exchange-interactions) for information about mediated exchanges.